I wrote a book about the nature of heroism. I know a hero when I see one. Carl Barney is a hero.

 Full disclosures: Carl has been a friend for thirty years; he funded the Ayn Rand Institute, which hired me to perform multiple intellectual tasks; he helps fund the Clemson Institute for the Study of Capitalism, which hired me to write a book on the nature of heroes; he paid to provide editorial comments on a draft of that book.
 Last year, Carl gave me a productiveness grant to support my writing career.
 Anyone who wants to commit the logical fallacy of ad hominem by claiming that I write this short essay to merely defend my revenue stream, and that I therefore lack integrity, is free to do so.

 Thirty years ago, Carl told me of his prior involvement with Scientology.
 He was and remains proud of his achievements within that organization.
 For seven years, Carl ran a franchise that provided substantial benefit to its students.
 This value was conferred by means of courses on communication, personal relationships, and by auditing—a sort of psychotherapy.
-As the movement went into religion and bizarre beliefs and practices, Carl got out.
 His franchise was a nonprofit organization.
 He drew a salary from the organization and derived no other financial benefit.

-In its early years, Scientology did a great deal of good for many students.
+In some of its programs, Scientology does a significant amount of good for its students.
 Anyone who knows Carl even a little bit knows his immense good will and his benevolence that motivates his desire to help countless good persons.
 This is what drew him into that movement.

 His desire to advance his own life and his selfish pleasure in aiding many other good persons is what impelled him to discover first Scientology and later Objectivism.
 Scientology, in its early years, was good for this.
 Objectivism was and is incomparably better.